BPhO Round 1

-1000 Commendations
+- 1000 Commendations

-Book prizes are also awarded for Top gold awards winners.
+Book prizes are generally awarded for Top Gold awards winners. (not currently with Covid)

 Students achieving a certificate of any colour in the BPhO are very able physics problem solvers.
 We would encourage schools to present these certificates in a manner that recognises the significant achievement of successful students at a national level.

 Past papers can be found here.